davidtseymour/airline-market-structure/README.md

 # airline-market-structure
 Code supporting the replication of research on the role of airline market structure in determining airline delays.

-This repository contains the data-processing pipelines and regression code used to produce the main tables and robustness checks for the accompanying paper(s).
+This repository contains the data-processing pipelines and regression code used to produce the main tables and robustness checks for the accompanying papers.
 The workflow is:

 1. Build analysis samples from a local database that integrates public sources (DOT OTP, NOAA LCD, FAA aircraft registry, BEA metro GDP, ACS).
 2. Export analysis-ready CSV files.